Beyond the standard model with six-dimensional spinors: Introduction

 The double copy finds a relationship between Yang-Mills and gravity~\cite{Bern:2008qj,Bern:2010yg,Bern:2012uf,Bern:2013yya,Bern:2015ooa,Monteiro:2014cda,Ridgway:2015fdl,ChesterEYM}.
 Given the recent developments on the double copy and heterotic theories~\cite{Chiodaroli:2017ehv,Azevedo:2018dgo,Cho:2019ype}, this work is complementary with these developments and the graviGUT models by finding an internal charge space and external spacetime.
-For $\mathfrak{e}_{8(-24)}$, breaking $\mathfrak{so}_{12,4}\rightarrow \mathfrak{so}_{3,3}\oplus \mathfrak{so}_{9,1}$ allows for the identification of 6D spacetime and 10D charge space\footnote{This charge space is found to have the same signature of superstring theory without spacetime.
-While $\mathfrak{so}_{9,1}$ is relevant as a charge space for the standard model, the scope of this work is to simply demonstrate the connection of $\mathfrak{e}_{8(-24)}$ to $\mathfrak{so}_{10}$ GUT.}.
-Removing the charge space lightcone gives $\mathfrak{so}_{11,3}$ and relates to branes found in three-time supersymmetry models~\cite{Sezgin:1997gr,Bars:1997ug,Rudychev:1997ue,Rudychev:1997ui}.
-The benefit of three-times allows for three superparticles, which can be interpreted to yield three generations of fermions.
+For $\mathfrak{e}_{8(-24)}$, breaking $\mathfrak{so}_{12,4}\rightarrow \mathfrak{so}_{3,3}\oplus \mathfrak{so}_{9,1}$ allows for the identification of 6D spacetime and 10D charge space\footnote{This internal charge space can have the same signature of the critical spacetime dimension for superstring theory.
+Here, we find that $\mathfrak{so}_{9,1}$ is relevant as a charge space for the SM that is in a sense dual to the $\mathfrak{so}_{10}$ GUT algebra in $\mathfrak{e}_{8(-24)}$.}.
+Removing a lightcone gives $\mathfrak{so}_{11,3}$ and relates to branes found in three-time supersymmetry models~\cite{Sezgin:1997gr,Bars:1997ug,Rudychev:1997ue,Rudychev:1997ui}.
+The benefit of three times allows for three superparticles, which can be interpreted to yield three generations of fermions.

 Given the difficulties of finding UV-finite quantum gravity and its small coupling constant, GUTs were proposed to unify all of the fundamental forces besides gravity.
 Recently, it has been suggested that torsion allows for UV-complete fermions~\cite{Poplawski:2009su,Poplawski:2017yeo,Poplawski:2018jik}, while the Gauss-Bonnet term allows for two-loop graviton scattering~\cite{Bern:2017puu}, both of which are related to the MacDowell-Mansouri formalism~\cite{PhysRevLett.38.739,Wise:2006sm,Bjorken2013,Aydemir:2017hyf} studied in various graviGUT models~\cite{Lisi:2015oja,Krasnov:2017epi}.
-Unsurprisingly, grand unified theory has been studied in a supersymmetry or supergravity context~\cite{Aulakh1983,Hall1994,Plumacher:1998ex,Feruglio2015,Ito:2010df,Konshtein:1980km,Ong:1984ej,Itoh:1985jz,Ellwanger:1990ss,Adler:2004uj,Li:2019nvi}.
+Grand unified theory has been studied in a supersymmetry or supergravity context~\cite{Aulakh1983,Hall1994,Plumacher:1998ex,Feruglio2015,Ito:2010df,Konshtein:1980km,Ong:1984ej,Itoh:1985jz,Ellwanger:1990ss,Adler:2004uj,Li:2019nvi}.